temporalio/helm-charts/README.md

 There are two ways to install the Temporal chart, via our helm repo, or using a local git clone of this repo.

-Using the repo is the preferred method of installing the chart as it avoids the need for you to clone the repo locally, and also ensures you are using a release which has been tested.
-All of the examples in this README will use the repo (https://go.temporal.io/helm-charts) to install the chart.
+The [Helm repo](https://go.temporal.io/helm-charts/) is the preferred method of installing the chart as it avoids the need for you to clone the repo locally, and also ensures you are using a release which has been tested.
+All of the examples in this README will use the Helm repo to install the chart.

-Note: Where we refer to values files in the examples, you will need to download these from this repo to your local machine if you would like to use them while installing the chart from our repo.
+Note: The values files that we refer to in the examples are not available from the Helm repo.
+You will need to download them from Github to use them.

 The second way of installing the Temporal chart is to clone this git repo and install from there.
 This method is useful if you are testing changes to the helm chart, but is otherwise not recommended.
-If you would like to use this method, rather than passing `--repo https://go.temporal.io/helm-charts <options> temporal` as in the examples below, you would simply do `helm install <options> .`, to tell helm to use the local directory (`.`) for the chart.
+To use this method, rather than passing `--repo https://go.temporal.io/helm-charts <options> temporal` as in the examples below, run `helm install <options> .` from within the `charts/temporal` directory to tell helm to use the local directory (`.`) for the chart.

-If you are using a git clone, you will need to download the Helm dependncies before you install the chart:
+If you are using a git clone, you will need to download the Helm dependencies before you install the chart:

 ```bash
 helm dependencies update